NukeMail

 NukeMailnukemail.app

-Developer API launching with reasonable pricing and simple REST endpoints, but currently less mature than dedicated developer tools.
-A practical option for solo developers and small teams who need basic create-check-delete workflows without enterprise pricing.
+The developer API is launching with fair pricing and simple REST endpoints.
+It is currently less mature than dedicated developer tools.
+This is a practical option for solo developers and small teams who need basic create-check-delete workflows without paying for enterprise pricing.

 Pros

-• Developer API with straightforward REST endpoints (create, check, delete)
+• Developer API with simple REST endpoints (create, check, delete)

 • More affordable than enterprise-focused alternatives at $19/month for the developer tier